jennasimit/MFM/README.md

 GUESS is described in the paper http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003657.

-To install, you may first need some R package dependencies, the packages snpStats, GUESSFM, BMA, Rcpp, RcpArmadillo, parallel, data.table, gtools, fields, cowplot.
+To install, you may first need some R package dependencies, the packages snpStats, GUESSFM, BMA, Rcpp, RcpArmadillo, parallel, data.table, gtools, fields, cowplot, dplyr.
 E.g., if you don't have some of these packages, from inside R, do

 ```R
 install.packages("BMA")